r-lib/devtools/README.md

   uploads to CRAN.
 It also drafts an email to let the CRAN maintainers know that you've uploaded a new package.

-Other commands:

-* `bash()` opens a bash shell in your package directory so you can use git or other command line tools.

-* `wd()` changes the working directory to a path relative to the package root.

 ## Other tips

 I recommend adding the following code to your `.Rprofile`: